This page aims to compare Diesel with various other crates that allow to connect to relational databases.

 IN

-expression that is constructed from a Rust side vector of values - Any possible form of batch insert statements that again depend on a vector of values on Rust side
+expression that is constructed from a Rust-side vector of values - Any possible form of batch insert statements that again depend on a vector of values on the Rust-side

 , mysql